 As you can see, the Bible is very explicit concerning where redeemed people will spend eternal life.
 Most theologians will agree with this biblical data but you’ll rarely hear these fascinating scriptural facts taught in Christian circles.
 More likely you’ll hear about “spending eternity in heaven,” which, again, gives the impression of sprouting wings and living in an ethereal dimension forever, playing a harp, etc. This is the religious version of the wonderful truths of God’s Word, the counterfeit version.
 Needless to say, the religious version isn’t invigorating; it isn’t interesting.
 It’s too fantastical and one-dimensional.
 In a word, it’s boring.

 This misleading religious error can be traced to Augustine of Hippo (354-430 AD), one of the most influential theologians in Christian history.
 Unfortunately, Augustine was strongly influenced by Greek philosophy, a belief system that viewed the physical universe, including the body, as evil.
 Consequently, the biblical teaching that redeemed people will spend eternity in glorified bodies in a literal new Jerusalem on a literal new earth in a tangible new universe was a blasphemous concept.
 Augustine solved this problem by spiritualizing what the Bible plainly taught, suggesting that biblical references like “the new Jerusalem” and “new earth” are merely symbolic language for heaven.
-This is how the false doctrine of amillennialism developed (detailed in the section of Hell Know The Good and Bad of Orthodoxy and Traditionalism).
+This is how the false doctrine of amillennialism developed (detailed in the section of HELL KNOW The Good and Bad of Orthodoxy and Traditionalism, scroll down to it).
 His views were officially accepted by the Council of Ephesus in 431 AD and are held by many professing Christians today (Reagan What Happens When You Die?).
 This doesn’t mean that they’re not legitimate believers, of course, just that they’re ignorant of what the Bible plainly teaches on the nature of eternal life.
 What a testimony to the formidable, blinding force of religious tradition and indoctrination!

 This explains, incidentally, my purpose in including this epilogue on eternal life—to set the captives FREE.